joseaugustovital/JoseAugustoVital/README.md

 ## I'm José Augusto Lajo Vieira Vital
 - I live in Campo Grande, Mato Grosso do Sul 🇧🇷
-- I'm currently majoring in computer engineering at the Federal University of Mato Grosso do Sul (UFMS)
+- I'm currently majoring in computer science at the Federal University of Mato Grosso do Sul (UFMS)
 - In the last few months I have been deepening my knowledge in artificial intelligence, more specifically in neural networks and convolutional networks 💻

 ## Contact me